 Do I need to pay tuition fees?

-If you are aged 16-18 then the majority of our courses are free for you to study, although you may have to buy course equipment such as a uniform or books.
+If you are aged 16-18, most of our courses are free for you to study, although you may have to buy course equipment such as a uniform or books.

 Do I need to buy any kit or equipment for my course?

-Some courses require you to have essential kit or equipment such as uniform, overalls, safety equipment, books or tools.
-Your tutor will tell you all about this at your interview and/or we will confirm it in your induction letter.
+Some courses require you to have essential kit or equipment such as a uniform, overalls, safety equipment, books or tools.
+Your tutor will tell you all about this at your interview, and/or we will confirm it in your induction letter.

 What if I cannot afford to pay for the course essentials?

 Students can apply for financial support, known as the post 16 Bursary.
 If you qualify, based on household income, you will receive a free bus pass, help with any financial costs related to your courses, and a cash payment at the end of each term.